 The cost of fuel, motor oil, and lubricants used in your business are allowable deductions.
 (This includes gasoline!)
 You can also claim the license and registration fees, insurance, and the cost of vehicle maintenance and repair.
 If you've borrowed the money to buy a vehicle, you can claim the interest on your loan as a business expense.
 If you've leased a vehicle, you can claim the leasing cost.

 The catch with vehicle deductions is to be sure you distinguish between business and personal use.
 If you have a vehicle that you use for both business and pleasure, you can only claim the portion of automobile expenses related to business use as a business tax deduction.
-The Motor Vehicle Expenses section of the CRA's Business and Professional Income Guide gives a good example of how to calculate the deductible portion of your vehicle expenses (CRA Forms and Publications).

 If you've used more than one vehicle to earn income over the past year, it's important that you keep separate records for each vehicle, and calculate your expenses accordingly.